AbhiprayaCode/Simple-E-Commerce-Basic-Go/README.md

 # E-commerce Project 2024

 ## Project Goal
 The goal of this project is to develop a fully functional e-commerce website.
-Our platform will provide users with a seamless online shopping experience, including product browsing, user authentication, shopping cart functionality, and a secure checkout process.
+Our platform will provide users with a seamless online shopping experience, including features such as product browsing, user authentication, shopping cart functionality, and secure checkout process.

 ## Team Members
 - Alif (Project Manager)